yupingx/exercise/README.md

-Project for Unix Workbench Course: guessinggame
+Project for Unix Workbench Course: guessinggame\
 This README file was last updated on:
-Tue 22 May 2018 21:44:07 EDT
+Tue 22 May 2018 21:50:54 EDT
+\
 Line count in guessinggame.sh:
 25